-I, Jim Shaw, Mayor of the City of Rapid City, South Dakota, and on behalf of the governing body of the City of Rapid City, certify that the City of Rapid City, South Dakota, and its contractors, as required, for the City of Rapid City, South Dakota, have established and implemented an anti-drug and alcohol misuse prevention program in accordance with the terms of the applicable regulations, as amended, promulgated by the Federal Transit Administration (FTA).
+I, Alan Hanks, Mayor of the City of Rapid City, South Dakota, and on behalf of the governing body of the City of Rapid City, certify that the City of Rapid City, South Dakota, and its contractors, as required, for the City of Rapid City, South Dakota, have established and implemented an anti-drug and alcohol misuse prevention program in accordance with the terms of the applicable regulations, as amended, promulgated by the Federal Transit Administration (FTA).
 I further certify that the employee training conducted under these parts meets the requirements of the applicable regulations.

-Dated thisof , 2005.
+Dated this \\\\\\, 2007.

 Mayor

 ATTEST:

-Finance Officer -
+Finance Officer

 (Seal)

-Resubmitted to FTA Regional Office 06/01 (triennial audit) Resubmitted to FTA Regional Office 09/04 (triennial audit)
+Resubmitted to FTA Regional Office 06/01 (triennial audit) Resubmitted to FTA Regional Office 09/04 (triennial audit) Resubmitted to FTA Regional Office 10/07 (triennial audit)